Establishment

 Performance reporting

-The Committee will review the appropriateness of the accountable authority’s performance reporting for the department, in compliance with subsection 17(2)(b) of the Rule.
-This will include a review of the department’s performance information, systems and framework and the completeness and appropriateness of its performance reporting.
+The committee will review the appropriateness of the accountable authority’s performance reporting for the department, in compliance with subsection 17(2)(b) of the Rule.
+This will include a review of the department’s performance information, systems and framework, and the completeness and appropriateness of its performance reporting.

-The Committee, in fulfilling its review of the appropriateness of performance reporting, will:
+The committee, in fulfilling its review of the appropriateness of performance reporting, will:

 System of risk oversight and management